Tech feature: 10 computer virus attacks that made news

-The ILOVEYOU virus tens of millions of Windows personal computers on this day, May 5 in 2000.
+The first IBM PC computer virus dubbed Brain, was released on this day in 1986..
 On this occasion, we look at other computer malware that wreaked havoc in cyberspace over the years

 ILOVEYOU: Also known as as Love Letter, or VBS, or Love Bug worm, it it infected millions of Windows computers worldwide within a few hours of its release on May 5, 2000.
 Created by a Filipino computer science student, the ILOVEYOU is considered to be one of the most damaging worms ever.
 The worm, started spreading as an email message with the subject line "ILOVEYOU" and the attachment "LOVE-LETTER-FOR-YOU.txt.vbs".
 The .vbs file extension was most often hidden by default on Windows computers of the time, leading unwitting users to think it was a normal text file.
 Opening the attachment activated the Visual Basic script, which did damage on the local machine, overwriting image files, and sent a copy of itself to all addresses in the Windows Address Book used by Microsoft Outlook.